-Atlantikwall Europe is a partnership of cultural heritage organisations in the seven Atlantic Wall countries Belgium, Denmark, France, Germany, the Netherlands, Norway, and the Channel Islands.
+Atlantikwall Europe (AWE) is a partnership of cultural heritage organizations in the seven Atlantic Wall countries of Belgium, Denmark, France, Germany, the Netherlands, Norway and the Channel Islands.
 The aim of AWE is to provide a framework for European cooperation in the form of a network.
-Within it, Atlantic Wall locations, places of remembrance, museums and other institutions, can share ideas, find guidance and connect with other partners.
-The network is open to all Atlantic Wall sites and interested organisations.
-AWE started in 2018 and ends in June 2021.
+Within it, Atlantic Wall locations, places of remembrance, museums and other institutions, can share ideas and information and connect with each other.
+Access to the network is open to all Atlantic Wall locations and other potentially interested parties.
 The project is co-funded by the Creative Europe Program of the European Union.

 Mission & vision

 AWE’s mission is making present and future European generations aware of the significance of the Atlantic Wall heritage for present-day issues of war and peace, and of the importance of a united Europe, based on shared values, collective memory and mutual understanding.